The human solution to Facebook’s machine-produced problems also won’t work

 You know Goethe’s (or hell, Disney’s) story of The Sorceror’s Apprentice?
 Look it up.
 It’ll help.
 Because Mark Zuckerberg is both the the sorcerer and the apprentice in the Facebook version of the story.
 Worse, Zuck doesn’t have the mastery level of either one.

-Nobody, not even Zuck, has enough power to control the evil spirits released by giant machines designed to violate personal privacy, produce echo chambers beyond counting, amplify tribal prejudices (including genocidal ones) produce many $billions for itself, and to rationalize all of it by misdirecting attention toward how popular it all is with the billions of human targets of the millions of actors who pay to shoot at those targets.
+Nobody, not even Zuck, has enough power to control the evil spirits released by giant machines designed to violate personal privacy, produce echo chambers beyond counting, amplify tribal prejudices (including genocidal ones) and produce many $billions for itself in an advertising business that depends on all of that—while also trying to correct, while they are doing what they were designed to do, the massively complex and settled infrastructural systems that make all if it work.

 Switching metaphors one more time, Facebook is Humpty-Dumpty, and Humpty is already on the ground.
 None of King Mark’s horses (e.g. better algorithms) or men (and women, doing icky jobs) can put Humpty together again.